 In 2022 the average cost of data breaches collectively cost companies an eye-watering $4.35 million.

-Not only is fraud costing more, it’s becoming more commonplace across the board.
-But no place more than customer loyalty.
+Not only is fraud costing more, it’s becoming more commonplace across the board and more so in the customer loyalty world.

 There’s no denying that this number will increase for businesses who continue to overlook the security of their loyalty rewards programme.